-Figure 1 shows the Graeme Lowe Protein Ltd (Graeme Lowe Protein) site in detail, highlighting the rendering and blood processing areas referenced in this document, as well as the location of sampling sites in the Tawhiti Stream and the previous stormwater sampling site.
+Figure 1 shows the Graeme Lowe Protein Ltd (Graeme Lowe Protein) site, referred to as By-Products, as well as the location of sampling sites in the Tawhiti Stream and the previous stormwater sampling site.

 Prior to September 2014, Graeme Lowe Protein undertook a range of animal processing at its site, including rendering, gel bone processing and blood processing.
 The plant operation was then scaled down to blood processing only and washing/storage/transfer of offal from the adjacent meat processing plant of Silver Fern Farms.